PSY3009 : Cooperation

 |Guided Independent Study||Skills practice||1||2:00||2:00||N/A|

 Teaching Rationale And Relationship

-Lectures are used as the primary and most effective mode of imparting the core knowledge of the module.
-Seminars provide the opportunity for students to carry out background reading on selected in-depth topics and to prepare short presentations.
+Lectures are used as the primary and most effective mode of imparting the core knowledge of the module. .
+Seminars are interactive and provide an environment to combine core module knowledge with an understanding gained from directed reading.
+Students will practice skills in research methods, critical analysis and oral presentations.
+The seminar series may also consist of an external seminar; following an appropriate risk assessment by the module leader, students will engage in field observations of a human or non-human animal cooperative behaviour.
+Prior to the external seminar, students will work within their group to design data collection materials.
+Following the seminar, students will discuss their experience and findings in relation to the module’s knowledge outcomes.
 The practical gives hands-on experience with the experimental and computer-based methods used in research.
 The private study is essential for in depth review of knowledge imparted during lectures.

 The format of resits will be determined by the Board of Examiners